Halldor-Hrafn/dungeons_and_linux/README.md

 # Installation

-Here is a simple guide on how you can clone this app for yourself in x steps
+Here is a simple guide on how you can clone this app for yourself in 2 steps

 Step 1: clone the repository and go into the directory